Lane Tanner (our winemaker) has always used lower levels of sulfur.

 Goodchild Vineyard sits in a cool climate, on the bench above the river in Santa Maria Valley and is sustainably farmed.

 Fun fact: The Goodchild Vineyard was planted by Louis Lucas in the 90’s.
-Louis is the OG farmer in these parts, originally planted at Rancho Tepusquet in 1971 when nobody had any idea that wine grapes could be grown here.
+Louis is the OG farmer in these parts, originally planted at Rancho Tepusquet in 1971 when nobody had any idea that wine grapes could be grown in the region of Santa Maria Valley.

 Harvest date: September 22, 2021